Aktion-Sodis/nisaba-main/README.md

 # The Software Project Aktion Sodis e.V.
 > For helping communities in a **sustainable way**.

-💻💻💻↔️🌐The monolithic repository of three front-end projects instantiated with a powerful and secure back-end as the communication mediator between them.
+💻📈📱&nbsp;&nbsp;↔️&nbsp;&nbsp;🌐 The monolithic repository of three front-end projects instantiated with a powerful and secure back-end as the communication mediator between them.

 🌎 Fully generic approach for satisfying the needs of many different types of organizations on their mission to help communities reach a more human life quality in many different areas on the world.